 The success of our business depends upon our ability to identify, develop and commercialize products based on our proprietary EDO platform.
-Our current product candidates that have been developed through our EDO platform are peptide-conjugated oligonucleotides designed to treat a variety of degenerative neuromuscular diseases and to be disease-modifying.
+Our current product candidates that have been developed through our EDO platform are peptide-conjugated oligonucleotides designed to have a disease-modifying impact on degenerative neuromuscular diseases.

-Our lead product candidate is currently in clinical-stage development, while our other product candidates are still in the research or preclinical stage of development and our approach to treating muscle disease is unproven.
+Our lead product candidates are currently in clinical-stage development, while our other product candidates are still in the research or preclinical stage of development and our approach to treating muscle disease is unproven.
 Our research programs may fail to identify potential product candidates for clinical development for a number of reasons.
-Our research methodology may be unsuccessful in identifying potential product candidates and our potential product candidates may be shown to have harmful side effects in preclinical in vitro experiments or in vivo animal model studies and in future clinical studies.
-In addition, our potential product candidates may not show promising signals of therapeutic effect in such experiments, studies or they may have other characteristics that may make the product candidates impractical to manufacture, unmarketable or unlikely to receive marketing approval.
+Our research methodology may be unsuccessful in identifying potential product candidates and our potential product candidates may be shown to have harmful side effects in preclinical in vitro experiments or in vivo animal model studies, or in future clinical studies.
+In addition, our potential product candidates impractical to manufacture, unmarketable or unlikely to receive marketing approval.
 Further, because all of our development programs are based on our EDO platform, adverse developments with respect to one of our programs may have a significant adverse impact on the actual or perceived likelihood of success and value of our other programs.

-We have advanced our lead product candidate, PGN-EDO51, into the clinic, and have recently completed a Phase 1 trial in HVs.
-However, the positive results we have observed in the completed Phase 1 trial may not be repeated in future clinical trials and regulatory authorities may disagree with the interpretation of data from this trial.
+We have advanced our first two product candidates, PGN-EDO51 and PGN-EDODM1, into the clinic, and have completed a Phase 1 trial of PGN-EDO51 in HVs.
+However, the positive results we have observed in our preclinical studies and in the completed Phase 1 trial may not be repeated in future clinical trials, including in patients with DMD amenable to a DMD skipping approach, and regulatory authorities may disagree with the interpretation of data from our trials.